 This course includes of programmable logic controllers (PLCs) in modern industrial settings.
 This course also includes the operating principles of PLCs and practice in the programming, installation, and maintenance of PLCs.
-Two lectures.
+Two hours lecture.
 Two hours laboratory.
 Three hours credit.